Om3620/Quickmart/README.md

 # Quickmart
-it is project based on backend technology's
+it is project based on backend technology's especially on java and use the mysql database.